Skip to main content

 What is the Purchased Power Adjustment (PPA)?

 NRLP does not generate electricity.
-We purchase power from our supplier and pass that cost directly to customers with no markup or profit.
+We purchase power on behalf of our customers and pass those wholesale costs through without markup or profit.

 To help keep bills stable throughout the year, NRLP estimates wholesale energy costs in advance.
 Each year, those estimates are reviewed and adjusted based on actual costs.